Preheat the oven to 375 F.

-Bake in a preheated oven until the pie crusts turn a golden brown (about 35 to 40 minutes).
+Bake in a preheated oven (at 375 degrees F.) until the pie crusts turn a golden brown (about 35 to 40 minutes).
 Juice from the pies may bubble outside of the pies on to the parchment paper.

 Let the pies cool until the lids are cool enough to handle.